JedS6391/Reddit.NET/docs/authentication.md

         var authorizationUri = interactiveCredentialsBuilder.GetAuthorizationUri();

-        // Send the user to the authorization URI
+        // Send the user to the authorization URI.
+        // This could be as simple as printing the authorization URI for the user to copy-paste into their browser,
+        // or a more involved process of opening a browser and then redirecting back to a mobile application.
         ...

         // On redirect back, validate the state and code parameters before authorizing the builder